Ratshili9/Ratshili9/README.md

 This type of project usually involves:

 Image Processing: Analyzing the screenshot to detect elements like buttons, text, images, and layout structures.
-Machine Learning (Optional): Using a model (like a neural network) to classify and generate HTML/CSS based on what it recognizes in the image.
+Machine Learning Using a model (like a neural network) to classify and generate HTML/CSS based on what it recognizes in the image.
 Front-End Code Generation: Translating the detected elements into structured HTML and styled CSS.

 This project is designed to convert UI screenshots into HTML/CSS code.
 It uses image recognition and machine learning to identify the various elements